sdmx-twg/vtl/v2.1/docs/user_manual/introduction.rst

 The general characteristics of the VTL, which are also the main requirements that the VTL is aimed to fulfil.

-The changes of VTL 2.0 in respect to VTL 1.0.
+The changes of VTL 2.x in respect to VTL 1.0 and a section for changes for version 2.1.

 The Information Model on which the language is based.
 In particular, it describes the generic model of the data artefacts for which the language